SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Globalization_and_the_Rise_of_Integrated_World_Society_Deterritorialization/index.md

 ---

-title: "Globalization and the Rise of Integrated World Society: Deterritorialization, Structural-Power, and the Endogenization of International Society"
+title: "Globalization and the Rise of Integrated World Society: Deterritorialization, Structural-Power, and the Endogenization of International Society."
 description: "By Salvatore Babones, John H.S.
 Aberg"
 datetext: "2019"
 excerpt: "Babones, Salvatore.
 "Globalization and the Rise of Integrated World Society: Deterritorialization, Structural-Power, and the Endogenization of International Society."
 International Theory 11 3 (2019): 293-317."